Uncovering Real-Time Bugs with Specialized RTOS Tools

-In this section, we’ll explore some of the common issues encountered by developers when using an RTOS and show how those can be detected and corrected.
+This section explores some common issues encountered by developers when using an RTOS and shows how those can be detected and corrected.

 Reference explains how to determine the size of each task stack.
 In a nutshell, you start your design by overallocating space for your task stacks, then run your application under its known worst-case conditions while monitoring actual stack usage.